keerthanamg/Website_performance_analysis/README.md

 # Step 4:
 - Now, let’s analyze the total users and sessions over time.
 - Plotting the aggregated users and sessions over time:
+- website-performance-1.webp
+- From the graph, we can observe there are some fluctuations in the number of users and sessions, possibly indicating daily cycles or specific high-traffic periods.
+Both users and sessions appear to follow a similar trend, which is expected as more users generally mean more sessions.
+Some peaks might correspond to specific marketing activities, promotions, or events.

+# Step 5:
+Now that we’ve analyzed the session trends, let’s move on to User Engagement Analysis.
+We will look into metrics like average engagement time per session, engagement rate, and events per session to evaluate how engaged users are when they visit the site:

+# Step 6:
+-